apache/pekko/akka-docs/src/main/paradox/additional/ide.md

 For a smooth development experience, when using an IDE such as Eclipse or IntelliJ, you can disable the auto-importer from suggesting `javadsl` imports when working in Scala, or viceversa.

 In IntelliJ, the auto-importer settings are under "Editor" / "General" / "Auto Import".
-Use a name mask such as `akka.stream.javadsl*` or `akka.stream.scaladsl*` or `*javadsl*` or `*scaladsl*` to indicate the DSL you want to exclude from import/completion.
+Use a name mask such as `org.apache.pekko.stream.javadsl*` or `org.apache.pekko.stream.scaladsl*` or `*javadsl*` or `*scaladsl*` to indicate the DSL you want to exclude from import/completion.
 See screenshot below:

 ![idetip-auto-importer-solution.png](../images/idetip-auto-importer-solution.png)